 The comment that Spencer Tracy makes about the "Rooney kid" is an ad-lib (watch Jeanette MacDonald's expression reacting to it).
 Tracy had worked with Mickey Rooney earlier that year in Riffraff (1936) and knew that director W.S.
 Van Dyke abhorred retakes, priding himself on bringing in productions fast and under budget--hence his nickname, "One-Take Woody".

 Jeanette MacDonald's older sister, Blossom Rock, signed with MGM and was given the name Marie Blake.
-Jeanette's character in San Francisco was named Mary Blake.
+Jeanette's character in this film was named Mary Blake.
 Her sister used the name Blossom Rock when she played Grandma Addams on The Addams Family (1964).

-Spencer Tracy, playing a priest, makes a note to himself in one scene, "That Rooney kid skipped Mass again . . . " Two years later, he again plays a priest in Boys Town (1938) and is charged with reforming a boy played by Mickey Rooney.
+Spencer Tracy, playing a priest, makes a note to himself in one scene, "That Rooney kid skipped Mass again . . . " Two years later he again plays a priest in Boys Town (1938) who is tasked with reforming a boy played by Mickey Rooney.

-The character of Blackie Norton was inspired by a fellow writer of Robert Hopkins and Anita Loos, Wilson Mizner, who had worked on Broadway and at Warner Brothers and had died several years earlier, He was a notorious huckster, con artist, and womanizer, with connections in gambling and underworld circles.
+The character of Blackie Norton was inspired by Wilson Mizner, a fellow writer of Robert E. Hopkins and Anita Loos, who had worked on Broadway and at Warner Brothers and had died several years earlier, He was a notorious huckster, con artist and womanizer, with connections in gambling and underworld circles.

 Spencer Tracy initially had qualms about appearing in the film because he was unsure about playing a priest.
 A devout Catholic, Tracy felt that he might be betraying his faith by trying to impersonate a priest for the movies.
 Ironically, two years later Tracy would win an Oscar for playing a priest in Boys Town (1938).